pachyderm/pachyderm/doc/reference/clients.md

 ## Python Client

 The Python client is officially supported by the Pachyderm team.
-It implements almost all of the functionality that is provided with the `pachctl` CLI tool, and, thus, you can easily integrated operations like `put file` into your applications.
+It implements almost all of the functionality that is provided with the `pachctl` CLI tool, and, thus, you can easily integrate operations like `put file` into your applications.

 For more info, check out [the repo](http://github.com/pachyderm/python-pachyderm).